mvanderkamp/westures-core/README.md

 If data properties returned by a hook have a name collision with one of these properties, the value from the hook gets precedent and the default is overwritten.

+### Ending Inputs

+`State.active`, `State.activePoints`, and the default `centroid` represent only active inputs.
+During an `end` hook, this means that inputs ending in the current event are excluded; when the final input ends, the default `centroid` is `null`.

+Gestures based on released inputs should read them with `state.getInputsInPhase('end')`, retain any data they need, and return their own result.
+A tap gesture, for example, can compute its own centroid from the ending inputs and return it as `centroid`, as in the example above.

 ## Nomenclature and Origins